StroeerSE/StroeerBeaconSDK_Android/readme.md

 ### Main Classes
 As you can see in the demo-project which is delivered, the important classes are `StroeerProxityApi` and `Gateway.IGatewayListener`.

-`StroeerProxityApi` gives access to all functionality and settings of the StroeerProxitySdk.
+`StroeerProxityApi` gives access to all functionality and settings of the StroeerProxitySDK.
-The purpose of `Gateway.IGateWayListener` is to inform you about every event and change in status which is done inside of the StroeerProxitySdk.
+The purpose of `Gateway.IGateWayListener` is to inform you about every event and change in status which is done inside of the StroeerProxitySDK.
 After you have get an instance of `StroeerProxityApi` you have to register an instance of `Gateway.IGateWayListener` with the usage of the `registerGatewayListener` method.
 Call `resendCurrentState` after this (See explanation below the code)
 ```java